lraycheva/core/docs/capabilities/03_data-sharing-between-apps/03_interop/interop.md

 ### Targeting

-If multiple apps offer the same Interop method, you can choose to invoke it on the "best" application instance (this is the default behavior, if no `target` is passed), on a specific Interop instance, on a set of instances, or on all instances.
+If multiple apps offer the same Interop method, you can choose to invoke it on the "best" app instance (this is the default behavior, if no `target` is passed), on a specific Interop instance, on a set of instances, or on all instances.

 <glue42 name="diagram" image="../../../images/interop/interop-targeting.gif">